 Amid geopolitical tensions, Iran’s clean electricity transition hasn’t begun

-Iran is yet to ratify the Paris agreement, as of March 2022.
+Iran is yet to ratify the Paris Agreement, as of May 2023.
 At COP26, Iran announced that it would ratify only after sanctions against the country are lifted.
-To limit global temperature rise to 1.5C, Iran would need to fully decarbonise its power sector by 2040 and become net-zero by 2050.
+According to the IEA Net Zero Emissions scenario, to limit global temperature rise to 1.5C, Iran would need to fully decarbonise its power sector by 2040 and become net-zero across its economy by 2050.